Eitan03/SDLUnnamedGame/README.md

 My little Open world generation game

 TODO:
-- [ ] save each chunk as a texture and render that texture
+- [ ] create a cache system for the file system, specifecly for when we create/laod a chunk
 - [ ] check if saving all of the same blocks in an array and rendering that array wouldbe faster